-This year, our valuation showed a healthy buffer of assets over liabilities.
+This year, our valuation showed a healthy buffer of assets over liabilities (technical provisions plus current liabilities).
 This buffer is called, in regulatory jargon, 'Own Funds'.

-The SCR is the capital needed to cover the cost of the risks calculated by the formula.
-While we followed the rules to calculate the SCR and we think the number is correct, the regulator reserves the right to disagree and may ask us to change it.
+The SCR is the capital needed to cover the cost of the risks calculated by the regulatory formula.

-Surplus capital is regulatory jargon for the difference between Own Funds and the SCR.
+Surplus capital is the term used for the difference between Own Funds and the SCR.
 The surplus capital provides extra protection to Members and is available for other purposes, such as investment in the Society's strategy.
+Table 1 shows that the Society has almost £24m of surplus capital.